susiekim101/bruin-plan/README.md

 # Bruin Plan

 Our project is an interactive 4-year planner that enables UCLA engineering students to plan out their degree.
 While the school provides a standard 4-year planning template for each major, we wanted to create a dynamic, online platform with an interactive GUI for students to easily manipulate their schedules.
-Our application will have a drag-and-drop interface with interactive course cards to allow students to visually lay out their 4-year class plan.
-Users will be required to create an account and log in so their information is saved across each session.
+Our application has a drag-and-drop interface with interactive course cards to allow students to visually lay out their 4-year class plan.
+Users are required to create an account and log in so their information is saved across each session.

-Our website will also have a public bulletin board where students can anonymously share their 4-year plans for other students to view.
+Our website has a public bulletin board where students can anonymously share their 4-year plans for other students to view.
 The sample 4-year schedules provided by UCLA are outdated and generic, making them unhelpful for many students who are interested in looking for more diverse sample schedules.
-With our public bulletin board, students will be able to filter through posted schedules by major and observe a variety of sample 4-year plans.
+With our public bulletin board, students are able to filter through posted schedules by major and observe a variety of sample 4-year plans.

 With Bruin Plan, you will be able to